dotnet/core-setup/Documentation/design-docs/COM-activation.md

 ##### Registration-Free

 [RegFree COM for .NET](https://docs.microsoft.com/en-us/dotnet/framework/interop/configure-net-framework-based-com-components-for-reg) is another style of registration that does not require accessing the registry.
 This approach is complicated by the use of [application manifests](https://docs.microsoft.com/en-us/windows/desktop/SbsCs/application-manifests), but does have benefits for limiting environment impact and simplifying deployment.
-A severe limitation of this approach is that in order to use RegFree COM with .NET Framework, the Window OS assumes the use of `mscoree.dll`.
-This assumption makes use of the current manifest format for .NET Core a broken scenario without a change in the Windows OS.
+A severe limitation of this approach is that in order to use RegFree COM with a .NET class, the Window OS assumes the use of `mscoree.dll` for the in-proc server.
+Without a change in the Windows OS, this assumption in the RegFree .NET scenario makes usage of the current manifest approach a broken scenario for .NET Core.

 An example of a RegFree manifest for a .NET Framework class is below - note the absence of specifying a hosting server library (i.e. `mscoree.dll` is implied for the `clrClass` element).